-During the current year, on 5 May 2023, OHL purchased 54 687 500 Youi Holdings ordinary shares from a minority shareholder in May 2023.
+The Group purchased 54 687 500 Youi Holdings ordinary shares from a minority shareholder in May 2023.
 The purchase price per share was A\$0.658 and fixed at R12.55, R12.26 and R12.33 per Australian Dollar with three FEC instruments respectively.
 The exchange rate on payment date was R12.24.
-OHL's effective ownership in Youi Holdings increased from 89.8% to 92.44% as a result of this transaction and the results of Youi Holdings were consolidated in line with the updated percentage holding from the effective date.
+The Group's effective ownership in Youi Holdings increased from 89.8% to 92.44% as a result of this transaction and the results of Youi Holdings were consolidated in line with the updated percentage holding from the effective date.

-OHL has a call option to purchase another 2.64% in Youi Holdings from the same shareholder in October 2023.
+The Group has a call option to purchase another 2.64% in Youi Holdings from the same shareholder in October 2023.
 The fair value of the call option is deemed to be immaterial.

-During the prior financial year, OHL exercised its call option to purchase 109 375 000 Youi Holdings ordinary shares from a minority shareholder.
+In the prior financial year, the Group exercised its call option to purchase 109 375 000 Youi Holdings ordinary shares from a minority shareholder.
 The option was exercised on 5 August 2021 and was paid on 26 October 2021.
 The strike price per share was A\$0.55 and fixed at R10.71 per Australian Dollar with an FEC instrument.
 The exchange rate on payment date was R11.06.
-OHL's effective ownership in Youi Holdings increased from 84.5% to 89.8% as a result of this transaction and the results of Youi Holdings were consolidated in line with the updated percentage holding from the effective date.
+The Group's effective ownership in Youi Holdings increased from 84.5% to 89.8% as a result of this transaction and the results of Youi Holdings were consolidated in line with the updated percentage holding from the effective date.
 The effective percentage of 5.3% purchased from the non-controlling interest differs from the 5.1% previously disclosed in the prior year financial statements due to share movements that took place after the initial calculation and before the transaction was finalised.
-The additional shares were funded from OHL's retained earnings as well as its revolving credit facility.
+The additional shares were funded with the Group's retained earnings as well as its revolving credit facility.

-The effect of the transaction on equity attributable to owners of Youi Holdings as at 5 May 2023 (2022: 5 August 2021) is summarised as follows:
+The effect of the equity attributable to owners of Youi Holdings as at 30 June is summarised as follows:

-R million 2023 2022 Carrying amount of the 10.2% (2022: 15.5%) non-controlling interest before the sale 550 597 Carrying amount of the 2.64% (2022: 5.3%) non-controlling interest acquired Consideration paid for the non-controlling interest 144 (439) 204 (665) Excess of consideration exchanged and recognised in the transaction with non-controlling interest reserve (295) (461)
+R million 2023 Carrying amount of the 10.2% NCI before the sale 550 Carrying amount of the 2.64% NCI acquired 144 Consideration paid for the minority shareholding (439) Excess of consideration paid and recognised in the transactions with NCI reserve (295) R million 2022 Carrying amount of the 15.5% NCI before the sale 597 Carrying amount of the 5.3% NCI acquired 204 Consideration paid for the minority shareholding (665) Excess of consideration paid and recognised in the transactions with NCI reserve (461)

-21. Investment in associates
+20. Investment in associates